Quick buyer answer

 01Raw stones, beads, strands, components and finished accessories should be treated as different procurement paths.

-03Documentation, testing, treatment disclosure and repeat-order consistency should be requested before quoting, not after the order is already urgent.
+03Documentation, testing, treatment disclosure and repeat-order consistency should be requested before a quote is treated as complete.

 Start by separating raw material, bead and finished accessory needs